Some links in this post may be affiliate links

 Brassavola is a genus of orchids widespread across Mexico, Central America, West Indies and South America.
 Brassavola Orchids are epiphytes; they grow on the bark of trees and derive moisture and nutrients from the air, rain or debris accumulating around them.

-Brassavola Orchids (Brassavola spp) are non-toxic to both humans and pets.
+Brassavola Orchids are non-toxic to both humans and pets.
 They are safe to grow indoors.

-Brassavola Orchids blooms in bright light with some direct sunshine, warm and humid conditions and moderately moist, fertile loose, well-drained soil coupled with monthly feeding during the growing season.
+Brassavola Orchids blossom in bright light with 4-6 hours of direct sunshine, average warmth of 18-290C, humidity of 60-70% and moderately moist, fertile, loose, well-drained, orchids potting soil coupled with monthly feeding during the growing season.

 Brassavola Orchids need regular pruning to keep them neat and discourage pest and disease infestation.
 Repotting is need when growth begins to suffer or the medium becomes completely broken down.
 Keep reading for more on these growing conditions and how to achieve them.